The 10 best things to buy at Trader Joe’s for metabolic health

 5. Mexican Style Riced Cauliflower

-Not only will this option’s low carb count and fiber help keep your blood sugar stable, but you’ll also get essential minerals, including calcium and potassium.
+This option’s low carb count and fiber will help keep your blood sugar stable, and you’ll also get essential minerals, including calcium and potassium.
 Seasoned with cumin, cayenne, and lime and dotted with tomatoes, bell peppers, and pickled jalapeños, this rice alternative is full of flavor.
 Use it as a base to build burrito bowls, or serve it as a vegan side.
+Top with low-sugar hot sauce for an extra kick.

 6. Spicy Cashew Butter Dressing